10 Ways Caregivers Emotionally Support a Loved One

-Caring for a loved one with Alzheimer's disease (AD) can be an exceptionally stressful and emotional journey for both the caregiver and the person with Alzheimer's.
-If you are a caregiver for someone with AD there are some things that you can do to emotionally support your loved one experiencing AD.
+Caring for a loved one with Alzheimer's disease can be an exceptionally stressful and emotional journey for both the caregiver and the person with Alzheimer's.
+If you are a caregiver for someone with Alzheimer's, there are some things that you can do to emotionally support your loved one.

-People with AD can still enjoy fun activities, and many people with early-stage ALzheimer’s note that vigorous activity can help them focus better.2,3Physical activity can help ease symptoms of depression, which can also occur in people with AD.3 Beyond all else, exercise helps build and maintain physical health, which is important for everyone.
-Keep exercise fun by going to places like parks, zoos, museums and hiking trails.2
+Beyond all else, exercise helps build and maintain physical health, which is important for everyone.
+Keep exercise fun by going to places like parks, zoos, museums, and hiking trails.2

 It is important for people with Alzheimer's to have set schedules and routines.
 Predictability can limit irritability and frustration for both your loved one and yourself.2

-When speaking to people with AD, use simple words and try to avoid pronouns, which can be hard for people with AD to follow.
-Remember also, that crowds can easily overwhelm people with AD, even when the crowd is their own family.
-People with AD have a harder time filtering sounds in large gatherings, which can frustrate and confuse them.
-It is okay to have smaller, shorter gatherings for those with AD.
+When speaking to people with Alzheimer's, use simple words and try to avoid pronouns, which can be hard for them to follow.
+Remember also that crowds can easily overwhelm people living with Alzheimer's, even when the crowd is their own family.

 They have a harder time filtering sounds in large gatherings, which can frustrate and confuse them.
 It is okay to have smaller, shorter gatherings.

 People living with Alzheimer's can become very clued to body language and non-verbal cues.
 A kind touch can be an important indication of love as language begins to deteriorate.2

 Music, art, and reading are all ways that you can connect and communicate with your loved one, as is an emphasis on positive, kind speech.
 Even if they don't recognize what you say, they can recognize the emotion behind it.2,3